NikkiBytes/SuLab_and_WuLab_coding_challege/README.md

 # Simple Elasticsearch API

 ## Instructions
-This assumes you have the Elasticsearch server installed and the Python Flask and Elasticsearch packages installed.
+This assumes you have Python 3, have the Elasticsearch server installed and the Python Flask and Elasticsearch packages installed.
+Installation instructions are listed below.

 ### Installation:
 > Install [Elasticsearch server](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html)